Frostbits-Solutions/arcpay-docs/docs/guide/buy.md

 ## Important Notes

 ::: tip
-Ensure your wallet has enough ALGO to cover the purchase price and transaction fees.
+Ensure your wallet has enough network token(Algo, Voi) to cover the purchase price and transaction fees.
 :::
 ::: warning
 Double-check asset details before finalizing the purchase.